ffuf/ffuf/README.md

 ## Example usage

 The usage examples below show just the simplest tasks you can accomplish using `ffuf`.

+More elaborate documentation that goes through many features with a lot of examples is available in the ffuf wiki at [https://github.com/ffuf/ffuf/wiki](https://github.com/ffuf/ffuf/wiki)

 For more extensive documentation, with real life usage examples and tips, be sure to check out the awesome guide:
 "[Everything you need to know about FFUF](https://codingo.io/tools/ffuf/bounty/2020/09/17/everything-you-need-to-know-about-ffuf.html)" by